Civil Air Patrol National Cadet Competition: Winners of the National Competition

 The National Drill Competition was governed by its original rules from 1948 to 1965.
 Between 1948 and 1959, the winners of the competition were awarded the Colonel George A. Stone CAP Trophy.
 From 1960, until the final National Drill Competition under the original rules was held in 1965, the trophy was given no name.

 The winners of the National Drill Competition under its original rules are listed below.

 From 1966 to 1973, no National Drill Competition was held.
-The efforts of the National Commander's Committee on Cadet Programs (1971 to 1975) was instrumental in reestablishing and developing the National Cadet Competition, which besides drill and inspection added physical fitness, and knowledge of aerospace education to it curriculum.
+The efforts of the National Commander's Committee on Cadet Programs (1971 to 1975) was instrumental in reestablishing and developing the National Cadet Competition, which, besides drill and inspection added physical fitness, and knowledge of aerospace education to its curriculum.
 Originally it was to be called the National Cadet Olympics and later renamed in 1975 to the National Cadet Competition.
 The first was held in Dallas, Texas in 1974.

 From 1974 to 1977, the winners of the competition were presented a trophy given under no name.
-In 1978 the CAP-USAF Commander, Brigadier General Paul E. Gardner, USAF, in a memorandum recommended the use of Civil Air Patrol Corporate funds in the amount of $1,000 to rename and establish the USAF Chief of Staff Sweepstakes Award Trophy as recognition of the national champions.
+In 1978 the CAP-USAF Commander, Brigadier General Paul E. Gardner, in a memorandum, recommended the use of Civil Air Patrol Corporate funds, in the amount of $1,000, to rename and establish the USAF Chief of Staff Sweepstakes Award Trophy as recognition of the national champions.
 The National Executive Committee of CAP approved on 4 March 1978.

 The Air Force Chief of Staff at the time, General David C. Jones, USAF, approved of this award and authorized it in the name of all Air Force Chiefs of Staff on 26 April 1978.

-In 1996, the National Cadet Competition was split into two distinct competitions; the National Drill Team Competition, and the National Color Guard Competition.
+In 1996, the National Cadet Competition was split into two distinct competitions: the National Drill Team Competition and the National Color Guard Competition.

 The winners of the National Drill Team Competition are listed below.

 The winners of the National Color Guard Competition are listed below.